ccebreros1/RaceTrack/README.md

 **Next steps**

 The next iteration of the application will focus on the bugs that are present on update of the Race Vehicles form.
 It will also include some visual improvements, as well as more unit tests for other test cases.
+Tables will change from static html generated to dynamicly pulled with pagination enabled.
+JQuery Datatables can be an option.
+For dropdowns will also be planning to update them from traditional dropdowns to select2 with infinite scrolling and pagination for better data retrieval.

+Will add sorting of dropdowns alphabetically, as well as grids sorted more logically.

+A SQL script with required data is also on the road map, for lookups to be there.